 Factual Reporting: LOW

 Founded in 2008 by Sayer Ji, GreenMedInfo is an alternative health pseudoscience website.
-According to their mission statement “GreenMedInfo is dedicated to providing evidence-based natural medical information.
-Through both open access, paid memberships and high-quality educational products, GreenMedInfo provides physicians, healthcare practitioners, clinicians, researchers and consumers a resource to determine the therapeutic value of vitamins, minerals, herbs and foods.”
+According to their mission statement, “GreenMedInfo is dedicated to providing evidence-based natural medical information.
+Through open access, paid memberships, and high-quality educational products, GreenMedInfo provides physicians, healthcare practitioners, clinicians, researchers, and consumers a resource to determine the therapeutic value of vitamins, minerals, herbs, and foods.”

 Funded by / Ownership

-The website is owned by Sayer Ji through GreenMedInfo LLC.
+Sayer Ji owns the website through GreenMedInfo LLC.
 Revenue is derived through membership fees and donations.

 Analysis / Bias

-In review, GreenMedInfo primary publishes alternative health and nutrition information.
-For example they publish journal abstracts from Pubmed, which are generally pro-science.
-However, GreenMedInfo also publishes original articles such as this: Coronavirus Death Rate Lower Than Thought.
-This story is reasonably sourced to the World Health Organization and Stat News.
-While some articles are accurate and align with the consensus of science many do not.
-GreenMedInfo frequently publishes false information about a link between Autism and Vaccinations such as this: Mercury exposure from thimerosal containing childhood vaccines raised the subsequent risk of atypical autism diagnosis.
+GreenMedInfo frequently publishes false information about a link between Autism and vaccinations: Mercury exposure from thimerosal-containing childhood vaccines raised the subsequent risk of atypical autism diagnosis.
 According to the CDC, there is no link between vaccines and autism.
-Further, they promote miracle cures for cancer such as this Research: Plants Cure Cancer, Not Chemicals.
-Finally, they also promote conspiracy theories such as this Why Doctors”Do Not Want to Find a Cure for Cancer”.
-When it comes sourcing, GreenMedInfo routinely relies on very poor sources such as Natural News and Mercola.
+Further, they promote miracle cures for cancer, such as this Research: Plants Cure Cancer, Not Chemicals.
+Finally, they also promote conspiracy theories such as this Why Doctors”Do Not Want to Find a Cure for Cancer.”
+When it comes to sourcing, GreenMedInfo routinely relies on very poor sources such as Natural News and Mercola.

 Failed Fact Checks